 People often wonder about ceramic vs Teflon when it comes to buying non stick cookware.
-If you are in a quandary and don’t know whether to choose pans with Teflon or ceramic that are non stick pans without Teflon, read on.
+If you are in a quandary and don’t know whether to choose pans with Teflon or ceramic, which are non stick pans without Teflon, read on.

 It helps if you know the characteristics of the materials and how best to use them.
 For example, you should know the right cooking temperature and how to best clean the Teflon and the ceramic nonstick cookware.

 Ceramic Pans vs Teflon

 What is the ceramic coating made of?
 The ceramic coating is made from natural sand applied using sol-gel technology.
 You can read more about this in my write up on the pros and cons of ceramics.